Charter Communications, Inc. (CHTR) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, CHTR is in a strong upward move.
+As of 2026-03-25, CHTR is moving sideways without a clear direction.
 Over the longer term, the trend remains bearish.

 Short Interest & Covering Risk for CHTR